Multimodal Chain-of-Thought Reasoning in Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) have shown impressive performance on complex reasoning by leveraging chain-of-thought (CoT) prompting to generate intermediate reasoning chains as the rationale to infer the answer.
-However, existing CoT studies have focused on the language modality. {We propose Multimodal-CoT that incorporates language (text) and vision (images) modalities into a two-stage framework that separates rationale generation and answer inference.
-In this way, answer inference can leverage better generated rationales that are based on multimodal information.} With Multimodal-CoT, our model under 1 billion parameters outperforms the previous state-of-the-art LLM (GPT-3.5) by 16 percentage points (75.17\%$\rightarrow$91.68\% accuracy) and even surpasses human performance on the ScienceQA benchmark.
-Code is publicly available.\footnote{\url{https://github.com/amazon-science/mm-cot}}
+However, existing CoT studies have primarily focused on the language modality.
+We propose Multimodal-CoT that incorporates language (text) and vision (images) modalities into a two-stage framework that separates rationale generation and answer inference.
+In this way, answer inference can leverage better generated rationales that are based on multimodal information.
+Experimental results on ScienceQA and A-OKVQA benchmark datasets show the effectiveness of our proposed approach.
+With Multimodal-CoT, our model under 1 billion parameters achieves state-of-the-art performance on the ScienceQA benchmark.
+Our analysis indicates that Multimodal-CoT offers the advantages of mitigating hallucination and enhancing convergence speed.
+Code is publicly available at \texttt{https://github.com/amazon-science/mm-cot}.